WindingSnow/21-ReactJs-Projects/README.md

 - <strong> Tip Calculator </strong> - you can create a basic tip Calculator that uses a basic simple logic you provide to calculate the tip amount for your order.
 This project will surely boost your confidence.

 - <strong> Social Media App Clone </strong> - You can create a clone of any social media app to boost your ReactJs skills.
-You can create its template and if you want you can add some additional features you always wanted to have on your social media app. *** Warning: Use it for only learning purpose to avoid copyright ***
+You can create its template and if you want you can add some additional features you always wanted to have on your social media app. <b> *** ⚠ Warning: Use it for only learning purpose to avoid copyright ⚠ *** </b>

+- <strong>  </strong>

 #### Area under maintainance 🚧👷🏻‍♂️ More Projects coming soon